 Treatment depends on the frequency and severity of your esophageal spasms.

 If your spasms are occasional, your doctor might first recommend avoiding extremely hot or cold foods to see if that relieves your symptoms.

 If your spasms make it difficult to eat or drink, your doctor might recommend:

 - Managing any underlying conditions.
-Esophageal spasms are sometimes associated with conditions such as heartburn, GERD, anxiety or depression.
-Your doctor might recommend a proton pump inhibitor — such as lansoprazole — to treat GERD, or an antidepressant, such as trazodone or imipramine (Tofranil).
-Antidepressants might also help reduce the sensation of pain in the esophagus.
+Esophageal spasms are sometimes associated with conditions such as heartburn or gastroesophageal reflux disease (GERD).
+Your doctor might recommend a proton pump inhibitor to treat GERD, or an antidepressant, such as imipramine (Tofranil), which may help reduce the sensation of pain in the esophagus.

 - Medications to relax your swallowing muscles.
-Sildenafil (Revatio, Viagra), onobotulinumtoxin A (Botox) injections or calcium channel blockers, such as diltiazem (Cardizem CD, Tiazac, others), can reduce the severity of spasms.
+Peppermint oil, onabotulinumtoxin A (Botox) injections or calcium channel blockers, such as diltiazem (Cardizem, Tiazac, others), can reduce the severity of spasms.

 - Peroral endoscopic myotomy (POEM).
-In this new minimally invasive technique, an endoscope inserted through your mouth and down your throat allows an incision in the inside lining of your esophagus.
-Then, as in myotomy, the surgeon cuts the muscle at the lower end of the esophagus.
-Like myotomy, POEM is usually considered only if other treatments don't work.
+In this new minimally invasive technique, an endoscope inserted through your mouth and down your throat allows a surgeon to make an incision in the inside lining of your esophagus.
+Then, as in standard myotomy, the surgeon cuts the muscle at the lower end of the esophagus.
+Like standard myotomy, POEM is usually considered only if other treatments don't work.

 Lifestyle and home remedies

 To help you cope with occasional esophageal spasms, try to: